candiceliann/4thYearProject/Yolo/README.md

 The BDD dataset used for testing can be found [here](https://bdd-data.berkeley.edu/index.html).
 This is to be added in the `images` folder.
 Then run `python yolo_bdd.py --input images/object-bdd --output output_images --yolo yolo-coco`.

-Note: I dont think this one has been updated with the weights folder name changes, will do it later.

 Accuracies when looking at only the 'car' labels:

 CrowdAI Dataset - 59%